YNAB tree logoAustralian flag

 To supercharge your focus on cutting down your food spending, try reorganizing your budget to highlight the reasons that you spend at restaurants.
 Here’s how it works:

-If not, just pull up a recent credit card statement and scroll through it.
+If not, just pull up a recent credit card statement and scroll through it to get an idea of your spending habits.

 Do you see a ton of Dunkin’ Donuts?
 Loads of Chipotle?
-Or a surge in weekend spending?
-Make a note of your motivation (treats, socializing, automation or something else).
+Or a surge in weekend spending on drinks and appetizers?
+How does your average grocery store trip compare to a night out?
+Make a note of your motivation (treats, socializing, automation, or something else).

 Now, write down no more than three priorities that you cater to when you spend your ‘Dining Out’ dollars.
 Which one do you spend the most on?
 Does your spending reflect choices that are aligned with your priorities?